MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-commitments.md

 ## Information Protection - Sensitivity labels

-The following customer data will be stored at rest in the _Local Region Geography_:
+The following customer data is stored at rest in the _Local Region Geography_:

 - Label configuration
 - Labels definition